Shanehortonm/Resume/README.md

 # resume1

 My Resume Page to help me show future employers information on myself and what skills I can offer.
-1st draft 6-19-22
+1st draft 6-19-22.

+To use download GitHub clone and Run live server in VS Code.
+Suggested browser is Chrome.

-Sources I used to help problem solve issues or get inspirtion from.
+Sources I used to help problem solve issues or get inspiration from.

-Used to better unstand @media queries in my project- https://www.w3schools.com/Css/tryit.asp?filename=trycss_mediaqueries_flex
+Used to better understand @media queries in my project- https://www.w3schools.com/Css/tryit.asp?filename=trycss_mediaqueries_flex